avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter5/Chapter5.md

 - **Semi-synchronous** - In general scenarios, it is impossible for all the followers to be synchronous.
 Even a single node outage would cause the whole system to halt.
 In practice ⇒ synchronous replication on a db ⇒ one of the followers is synchronous.
 The above configuration guarantees that you have at least two machines that are always up to date(leader and one sync follower).
 - **Often leader-based replication is configured asynchronously.
 The write is not guaranteed to be durable.**  However, a fully asynchronous configuration has the advantage that the leader can continue processing writes, even if all of its followers have fallen behind.
 - **Weakening durability may sound like a bad trade-off, but asynchronous replication is nevertheless widely used.**

+### Setting up new followers

+- Setting up new followers without downtime can be done as -
+    - Take a consistent snapshot of the leader's database at some point in time (if possible) without taking a lock on the entire database.
+    - Copy snapshot to a new follower node.
+    - **Follower connects to the leader and requests all data changes that have happened since the snapshot was taken.
+The snapshot has to be associated with the exact position in the leader's replication log. (log sequence numbers/ binlog coordinates)**
+    - When the follower has processed a backlog of data changes since the snapshot, it means that it is on the same page as that of the leader.

+### Handling new outages

+- Achieving high availability with leader-based replication -
+    - **Follower failure: Catch-up recovery -** On the local disk, each follower keeps a log of data changes it has received from the leader.
+When the follower crashes or the n/w connection between the follower and leader crashes; the follower recovers quite easily. **It knows the last transaction from the log that was processed before the fault occurred.**
+    - **Leader failure: Failover -**
+        - When a leader fails, another follower needs to promoted to the new leader.
+Clients have to be reconfigured and other followers need to start consuming data changes from the new leader.
+This is called failover.
+Failover ⇒ automatic/manually
+        - Automatic failover - Determine the failed leader ⇒ Choose new leader ⇒ Reconfigure sysstem to use new leader.
+        - Things going wrong in the failover process -
+            - For asynchronous systems, we may have to discard some writes if they have not been processed on a follower at the time of the leader failure.
+This violates clients' durability expectations.
+            - Discarding writes is especially dangerous if other storage systems are coordinated with the database contents.
+For example, say an autoincrementing counter is used as a MySQL primary key and a redis store, if the old leader fails and some writes have not been processed, the new leader could begin using some primary keys which have already been assigned in redis.
+This will lead to inconsistency in the data, and it's what happened to Github ([https://github.blog/2012-09-14-github-availability-this-week/](https://github.blog/2012-09-14-github-availability-this-week/)).
+            - In fault scenarios, we could have two nodes both believe that they are the leader: *split brain.* Data is likely to be lost/corrupted if both leaders accept writes and there's no process for resolving conflicts.
+Some systems have a mechanism to shut down one node if two leaders are detected.
+This mechanism needs to be designed properly though, or what happened at Github can happen again( [https://github.blog/2012-12-26-downtime-last-saturday/](https://github.blog/2012-12-26-downtime-last-saturday/))
+            - It's difficult to determine the right timeout before the leader is declared dead.
+If it's too long, it means a longer time to recovery in the case where the leader fails.
+If it's too short, we can have unnecessary failovers, since a temporary load spike could cause a node's response time to increase above the timeout, or a network glitch could cause delayed packets.
+If the system is already struggling with high load or network problems, unnecessary failover can make the situation worse.